kronostechnologies/graphql-framework/src-docs/docs/configuration.md

 ## Middlewares

 Middlewares can alter GraphQL requests and response processed through the framework.
-Refer to the relevant [Middleware documentation](middleware.md) for more details on how to define them.

 They can be set globally through the configuration object:
 ```